-The Father compares His leaders to the doctors who wear titles and white coats and misdiagnose the condition of the people.
-They overlook the weak and broken who are suffering.
 “Those who are sickly they have not strengthened, the diseased they have not healed, the broken they have not bound up, the scattered they have not brought back, nor have they searched for the lost.”

 The doctors pronounce the condition of the prophet.
 It is Cancer.
 It’s the liver.
 The kidneys.
 But the prophet is as numb as the proclamation of death.
 He has heard the singing of the mockers and the formula of what he needs to walk in prosperity and healthy divine order.
 But his Body takes on the ailment in the Body of Yeshua where idolatry and baseless hatred hide inside cells and must be hit with a heavenly chemo.
 Yes, sickness lives in these madmen.
 A sickness that feels the death of sons charred in priestly garments but must remain silent.
 Not only do prophets experience the death of children, but they also experience the death of spouses.
 Of course, everyone experiences the death of loved ones, but the prophet’s is unique:

 Then the word of the LORD came to me, saying, “Son of man, behold, I am about to take away the desire of your eyes with a fatal blow.
 But you must not mourn or weep or let your tears flow.
 Groan quietly; do not mourn for the dead.
 Put on your turban and strap your sandals on your feet; do not cover your lips or eat the bread of mourners.”